We are proud to present Themis, a novel cryptographic services library.

 What is Themis?

-Themis is a high-level cryptographic services library: a library providing easy to use, highly abstracted set of functions to solve real-world security problems.
-We would like you to focus on building your software with security taken care of by professionals, instead of scrupulously assembling building blocks into cryptosystems yourself, resolving implementations, platform availability, vulnerabilities and performance contstraints yourself.
+Themis is a high-level cryptographic services library: a library that provides easy to use, highly abstracted set of functions for solving real-world security problems.
+We would like you to focus on building your software with security taken care of by professionals, instead of scrupulously assembling the building blocks of cryptosystems, resolving implementations, platform availability, vulnerabilities, and performance contstraints yourself.

 Themis will provide a wide set of security instruments.
-The first three of which that are implemented in the current, 0.9 release are:
+The first three such instruments implemented in the current, 0.9 release are:

 - Secure Message: a simple encrypted messaging solution applicable to a wide range of applications.